harness/developer-hub/docs/continuous-integration/development-guides/mlops/e2e-mlops-tutorial.md

 Click **Apply Changes** and click **Save** to save the pipeline.

-Since we have scanning enabled on the ECR repositories, it may take some time for the image to be scanned for vulnerabilities after each push.
-Before adding the step to retrieve the scan result, let's include a 15-second wait to ensure that the scan is completed by the time we request the result.
+Since scanning is enabled on the ECR repositories, the image may take some time to be scanned for vulnerabilities after each push.
+Before adding the step to retrieve the scan result, let's include a 15-second wait to ensure that the scan is completed by the time the result is requested.

 Click **Add Step** after the Harness Training step and add a **Run** step from the **Step Library --> Build**.
 Give this step a name: `Wait for ECR Image Scan` and add the following script under **Command**: